deadexotic/exotically-flexing-discord-rat/README.md

 ## 🌸 **Installation Guide** 🌸
 <div style="background-color: #f8e1f7; padding: 15px; border-radius: 15px; border-left: 5px solid #ce9eff;">

-1. 💖 Get Discord bot token [here](https://discordpy.readthedocs.io)
+1. 💖 Create a Discord bot and obtain token [here](https://discordpy.readthedocs.io)
-2. 🌸 Add bot to your server with cute permissions
+2. 🌸 Add bot to your server with appropriate permissions
-3. 🎀 Enable all privileged intents
+3. 🎀 Enable all privileged intents in the Discord Developer Portal
-4. ✨ Run the magical builder
+4. ✨ Run the builder.py script to configure your payload
-5. 🍡 Deploy to targets
+5. 🍡 Distribute the generated executable to target systems
-6. 💜 Control via secret channel
+6. 💜 Control via Discord commands in your private channel

 </div>